dev-knights/dev-knights.github.io/_drafts/efficient-webhook-handling-with-ruby-on-rails.markdown

 end
 ```

 This `webhook` method uses a `switch-case` in order to determinate, with the event type that was received, which code block execute.
-Now imagine implement mor events, this method will smell and get hard to maintain.
+Now imagine implement more events, this method will smell and get hard to maintain.

 Sure we can write more methods to put the logic of each event and call them into the `switch-case`, however we can still improve this webhook method.